NVIDIA/MatX/docs_input/build.rst

 MatX Library Linking
 =============
 MatX defaults to Hidden Visibility due to compile requirements from pybind (https://pybind11.readthedocs.io/en/stable/faq.html#someclass-declared-with-greater-visibility-than-the-type-of-its-field-someclass-member-wattributes).
-Hidden Visibility hides symbols from the C++ linker, and will prevent a user from accessing functions from other compile units.
+Hidden Visibility hides symbols from the C++ linker, and will prevent a user from accessing functions from other translation units.
 If inheriting the MatX Build system, this will also prevent user-space symbols from being enabled, which may be a problem for multi-library or resource projects intended to be linked by later users.
 Visibility settings can be changed in the user's build environment, or specific symbols can be enabled through the C++ visibility support features (https://gcc.gnu.org/wiki/Visibility).